coremaze/Plasma-Writeup/README.md

 Unfortunately, you can see a hint of something that became far too common while analyzing these opcodes.
 It makes one element negative before subtracting it.
 This is part of a larger pattern of fairly weak attempts to confuse a reverse engineer that made it frustrating to figure out what all the opcodes did, and there were many duplicate opcodes that were just implemented in different ways.

-Here's addition implemented by multiplying the result with some number and its reciprical:
+Here's addition implemented by multiplying the result with some number and its reciprocal:

 ![Confusing Addition](Images/ConfusingAddition.png?raw=true)